Saladitos: History

 Saladitos and chamoy are derived from the kiamoy ("ciamoy" in Philippine Spanish) and champóy of the Philippines, which themselves originated from li hing mui brought over by Hokkien migrants to the Philippines during the Spanish colonial period.
 They were likely transported to Nueva España by Filipino migrants via the Manila Galleons (1565 to 1815).

 Consumption

 One method of eating saladitos is to stuff a few of them into an orange or lemon and then suck the salted juice out, while allowing the saladito to rehydrate.
 Once all the juice is eaten, the saladitos are eaten.
 The pits can be cracked open to eat the seed, too.
-Another method is to eat the saladito without any other fruit, and either cracking open the pit to eat the seed or discarding the pit.
-One can also first rinse the saladito with water, and then eat it plain.
+Another method is to eat the saladito without any other fruit, and either crack open the pit to eat the seed or discard the pit.
+One can also first rinse the saladito with water and then eat it plain.

 On some occasions, a few saladitos may be put into drinks like micheladas, Sprite, ginger ale or beer.
 Once the saladito is placed in the soda, bubbles will begin to rise immediately.
 There is also a mezcal cocktail that shares the name saladito.